-Previous studies have reported limited HL among adults, older adults and other subgroups.
-14,15,17 A study in Iran showed that 71% of older adults had limited HL that is higher than the finding in our study.
-A study reported that only 12.3% of the adults in Germany had inadequate level of HL, 31.9% had problematic HL and 55.8% had adequate HL.19 A study in 5 provinces of Iran revealed that HL in about 71% of the subjects was inadequate or limited and about 28% had adequate HL.14 These findings are inconsistent with the present study's results that revealed a majority of participants had limited HL.
+Previous studies have reported limited HL among adults, older adults and other subgroups.^{14,15,17} A study in Iran showed that 71% of older adults had limited HL that is higher than the finding in our study.18 A study reported that only 12.3% of the adults in Germany had inadequate level of HL, 31.9% had problematic HL and 55.8% had adequate HL.19 A study in 5 provinces of Iran revealed that HL in about 71% of the subjects was inadequate or limited and about 28% had adequate HL.14 These findings are inconsistent with the present study's results that revealed a majority of participants had limited HL.
 One explanation for higher inadequate HL in older adults can be due to the fact that older adults are more likely to have a comparably lower education level than younger adults.
 It is notable in all studies that HL has been found as a health issue and needs further attention.
 Identifying determinants that influence HL will help policymakers and health providers plan for and implement more effective policy and interventions in the health domain by taking HL into consideration.

-Predicting HL by education level is in line with previous studies.
-20-22 High education level can improve reading and computing skills that affect HL.
+Predicting HL by education level is in line with previous studies.20-22 High education level can improve reading and computing skills that affect HL.
 It seems better to write health materials in a simple and comprehensible manner so that even people with the lowest education level can understand them.
-Increasing the educational opportunities and improving the literacy skills can influence the HL and decrease inequality in access to health services.
-23 However, more studies about HL and decrease in health inequalities are needed.
-23 et al and contrary to that of Ansari et al in older adults in Iran that showed women had higher HL.
-A study in the Netherland showed men had slightly lower HL than women and sex was a predictor of HL.
-Research findings are comparatively less reliable for the association between gender and HL, with some studies indicating no association.
-The gender differences regarding HL level could be due to education level or attending training sessions about health issues.
+Increasing the educational opportunities and improving the literacy skills can influence the HL and decrease inequality in access to health services.23 However, more studies about HL and decrease in health inequalities are needed.23

+Furthermore, higher HL score in men compared to women was similar to the finding of Tehrani Banihashemi et al14 and contrary to that of Ansari et al in older adults in Iran that showed women had higher HL.18 A study in the Netherland showed men had slightly lower HL than women and sex was a predictor of HL.10 Research findings are comparatively less reliable for the association between gender and HL, with some studies indicating no association.21 The gender differences regarding HL level could be due to education level or attending training sessions about health issues.
 In the present study, men had higher education and used written resources such as internet, brochures, and newspapers.
-Reading comprehension and computing skills are the first step to assess HL.
-Another explanation is that people who used written materials and internet had higher education level.
+Reading comprehension and computing skills are the first step to assess HL.18 Another explanation is that people who used written materials and internet had higher education level.
 A definite conclusion in this regard needs further studies.